 Parodied in the spoof movie Loaded Weapon 1 with Jigsaw (Tim Curry) in the beginning.
 He's dressed up as a Wilderness Girl (basically a lawyer-friendly version of the Girl Scouts), but he has a thin beard, is tall, and doesn't make any attempt to disguise his male voice.
 Somehow, he still manages to gain entrance to York's house despite the horrible disguise.

-In North by Northwest, Roger Thornhill briefly tries to avoid drawing suspicion in a train station simply by wearing a pair of sunglasses, but the staff aren't fooled for a minute.
-Arguably justified as at that point the sunglasses were probably the only thing he could find that had any chance of concealing his identity.
-Subverted later on when his newfound friend Eve Kendell helps him get off the train by borrowing a luggage handler's uniform.
+In North By Northwest, Roger Thornhill briefly tries to avoid drawing suspicion while in Grand Central Terminal, simply by wearing a pair of sunglasses, but the staff aren't fooled for a minute.
+Arguably at that point, the sunglasses were probably the only thing he could find that had any chance of concealing his identity.
+Subverted later on when his newfound friend Eve Kendell helps him get off the train in Chicago by bribing one of the luggage handlers into loaning his uniform.